sleepingkingstudios/cuprum/DEVELOPMENT.md

 ## Result

-- Abort chaining with #halt!, #halted? methods.
+- Abort chaining with #halt!, #halted? methods, unless :on => :always.
 - Force success or failure status with #success!, #failure! methods.

 ## Documentation